 - Participate in August and January training, in addition to any in-service(s) throughout the semester, to learn critical topics to support residents and build relationships

 - Must be enrolled as a full time graduate student at the University of Michigan.

-- Must be residing in the Martha Cook community for the 2021-2022 academic year.
+- Preference is given to applicants residing in the Martha Cook community for the 2022-2023 academic year.

 - Appointment is for one (1) academic year and applicants must be able to commit to the full academic year – both Fall and Winter terms.

 - Must be in good academic standing.
 Applicants are required to have a term and cumulative GPA listed below, without rounding, at the time of application in order to be considered for the position.
 Applicants who fail to meet the minimum GPA requirement will not be eligible to continue in the selection process.
 Applicants who are extended offers and fail to meet this requirement will no longer be eligible for a position.
 Incoming transfer students will be asked to present their transcripts from previously attended institutions.

 - All Graduate student positions will be expected to maintain a minimum 5.0 term and cumulative GPA if on an 8.0 scale, or a 5.5 term and cumulative GPA if on a 9.0 scale.

 - Must be in good standing with Student Life and the University.
 This includes upholding all policies and procedures as defined by the University of Michigan Standard Practice Guide, the University Housing Community Living at Michigan, the Statement of Student Rights and Responsibility, and any other applicable University policies and procedures.